No Bake Mango Cheesecake Recipe

 layered mango cheesecake in individual cups

-I made this eggless mango cheesecake right away and then a few more times after that.
-I decided to add more details to my old post and update the pictures as I made this no bake cheesecake again last weekend.
+I made this eggless mango cheesecake immediately and a few more times after that.
+I decided to add more details to my old post and update the pictures as I made this no-bake cheesecake again last weekend.

 Mango cheese cake in a glass cup with spoon

-This is one of the easiest and beginner cheesecake recipe you could make.
+This is one of the easiest and most beginner cheesecake recipes you could make.

-There is no baking or complex steps involved and takes just under 30 minutes to assemble it.
+There are no baking or complex steps involved and takes just under 30 minutes to assemble it.

-Also this mango cheesecake is a great recipe for vegetarians as it is made with agar-agar instead of gelatin and also is eggless.
+Also, this mango cheesecake is a great recipe for vegetarians as it is made with agar-agar instead of gelatin and is eggless.

-The ease of availability of readymade mango pulp here in US makes it even more easier to make this amazing no bake mango cheesecake.
+The ease of availability of readymade mango pulp here in the US makes it even easier to make this amazing no-bake mango cheesecake.

 Ingredients to make Mango Cheesecake